-Letting underprepared agents handle complex customer service issues isn’t just frustrating for customers—it’s expensive for businesses.
+Letting underprepared customer service agents handle complex customer service issues isn’t just frustrating for customers—it’s expensive for businesses and bad for the overall customer experience (and customer satisfaction).

 A steady increase in self-service support technologies means that customers now resolve simple questions on their own, leaving agents to handle tougher tickets.
 As a result, live support costs an average of $8.01 per contact compared to self-service channels, which cost about $0.10 per contact, according to Gartner.

-Given this challenge, how can customer experience leaders set their agents up for success?
+Given this challenge, how can customer experience leaders set their agents up for success, and how can they provide exceptional customer service?

 Relying on check-the-box training modules doesn’t prepare agents for those nuanced challenges.
 On the other hand, micromanaging every interaction can lead to agents feeling resentful and resistant to change.